pyMultiVideo/docs/docs/user-guide/dev-info.md

 - `CameraWidget` module

 This module displays the data recieved from the `camera_api.GenericCamera` class.
-This includes information like the .
+This includes information like the camer image information itself or GPIO data.
+When in the _Cameras_ tab the `CameraWidget` is used in preview mode and displays additional information about camera acqusition settings (exposure time & gain).

-- `camera_api.GenericCamera` Module
+- `camera_api.GenericCamera` module

 This widget wraps any functions that are specific to the camera manufactorer.
 This means that many different camera_api modules can be written to suppport different types camera manufactors.
 For more information about how to implement a currently unsupported camera manufacter please see the [camera_api](./camera-api-technical-reference.md) reference documentation.